esentri/domainlifecycles/readme_mirror.md

 # The Domain Mirror

-The NitroX DLC Domain Mirror is a DDD specific implementation of the ideas of Gilad Bracha and David Ungar, who described [Design Principles for Meta-level Facilities of Object-Oriented Programming Languages](https://bracha.org/mirrors.pdf)
+The DLC Domain Mirror is a DDD specific implementation of the ideas of Gilad Bracha and David Ungar, who described [Design Principles for Meta-level Facilities of Object-Oriented Programming Languages](https://bracha.org/mirrors.pdf)

-The NitroX DCL Domain Mirror contains a metamodel of the tactical design structures within bounded contexts.
+The DCL Domain Mirror contains a metamodel of the tactical design structures within bounded contexts.
 This metamodel is typically instantiated at application startup using Java reflection.
 It mirrors the current implementation state of the implemented DDD building blocks.
-This metamodel information is used by several NitroX DLC modules at runtime to derive "DDD specific" behaviour.
+This metamodel information is used by several DLC modules at runtime to derive "DDD specific" behaviour.
 For example automapping Aggregates into the underlying database tables, or routing DomainEvents to processing DomainService or Aggregate instances, ... .

-The Domain Mirror provides several options to query the implementation's DDD meta model via a central static interface `api.io.domainlifecycles.mirror.Domain`.
+The Domain Mirror provides several options to query the implementation's DDD meta model via a central static interface `io.domainlifecycles.mirror.api.Domain`.

 ## Domain Mirror initialization

-The Domain Mirror must be initialized before all other NitroX DLC module configurations are done, as most of the modules depend on the mirror.
+The Domain Mirror must be initialized before all other DLC module configurations are done, as most of the modules depend on the mirror.

 To guarantee the mirror initialization is done before everything else, it could be done in a static way in the application's main class: